nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-virtual-navigation/how-to-disable-by-coverage-and-by-subjects-virtual-navigations.md

 ---
-title: How to Disable by Coverage and by Subjects Virtual Navigations
+title: 'HOWTO: Disable by Coverage and by Subjects Virtual Navigations'
 review:
     comment: ''
     date: '2015-12-01'